Zanzibar travel guide: Discover Tanzania’s island paradise

 Zanzibar is a semi-autonomous region of Tanzania in East Africa.
 Located in the Indian Ocean, 35 km (22 mi) off the coast of Tanzania, Zanzibar is an archipelago consisting of several islands.
 Its main island, which is the one I visited, is officially called Unguja, but is commonly referred to as Zanzibar Island.

 Zanzibar has an eventful history as the island was an important hub for international trade and has been under the rule of Portugal, Oman and Great Britain.
-Its culture is a unique mix of Swahili, Arab, Indian and European influences, which you can clearly see in its cuisine and architecture, especially in the UNESCO-listed Stone Town.
+Its culture is a unique mix of Swahili, Arab, Indian and European influences, which you can clearly see in its cuisine and architecture, particularly in the UNESCO-listed Stone Town.

 Zanzibar is also known as the ‘Spice Island’ because of its long history of cultivating spices like cloves, cinnamon, cardamom and nutmeg.